wilkinsonlab/odrl-cce-models/models.md

 # Fees

 The assigner makes an offer to use the target asset.
 The assignee who wants to use them has a duty and must compensate the assigner or any other party (right operand value) by paying an amount of money in euro.
-The duty also has a constraint of event is less than policyUsage, meaning the duty rule must be exercised (ie the collaboration) before the permission rule can be exercised.
+The duty also has a constraint of `event` is less than `policyUsage`, meaning the duty rule must be exercised (ie the collaboration) before the permission rule can be exercised.

 ```json
 {